exercism/v3/languages/csharp/exercises/concept/enums/.meta/design.md

 The Concepts this exercise unlocks are:

-- `enums-basic`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
+- `enums`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert an `enum` to a `string`.
 - `conditionals-switch-basic`: know how to use a `switch` statement using constant values.

 ## Prequisites